 Playing piano equals brain food.
 Looking for a way to keep your brain sharp as a tack?
 Well then, piano playing is the answer.
-Not only does it exercise multiple parts of the mind and body, it also creates a creative outlet for years to come.
+It exercises multiple parts of the mind and body.
+It also provides a creative outlet for years to come.
 Playing the piano has been proven to be the ultimate brain food.

 Perhaps the quickest and easiest way to become familiar with learning to read music with music intervals would be for you to view the piano video tutorial below and get an overview.

 America’s population is getting older.
 This generation is looking for ways to stimulate their minds and keep mentally sharp.
 Perhaps the very best way to keep the cobwebs from settling in is sitting in the corner of your living room and gathering dust: your piano!